bhutuklearning/bhutuklearning/README.md

 I’m always open to discussing new projects, creative ideas, or opportunities to be part of your visions.
 Feel free to drop me a line at <a href="mailto:amritanshugoutam@gmail.com">amritanshugoutam@gmail.com</a> or connect on <a href="https://www.linkedin.com/in/amritanshu-goutam-015bab248/">LinkedIn</a>.

-Checkout my own linktree which I made: <a href="https://linktree-amritanshu.vercel.app/"> My own made Linktree </a>.
+Checkout my own linktree which I made: <a href="https://linktree-amritanshu.vercel.app/" target="_blank"> My own made Linktree </a>.

 ---